proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 This is an example output for one of the test cases, please run GitHub Actions to run your own tests!
 [https://capstone-zeta-eight.vercel.app/](https://capstone-proyeteis-projects.vercel.app/)

+## Technology Stack
+- Haskell for creating test cases for each of the 4 proof assistants (Idris, Agda, Lean, Coq)
+- Go + Docker for running the tests and generating JSON file with the benchmarking results
+- Flask + Python for the backend
+- Vercel for deployment
 ## Sources
 https://www.youtube.com/watch?v=U7TY_qUD8yA
 https://github.com/marketplace/actions/build-and-push-docker-images